Adobe-Marketing-Cloud/aep-sdks-documentation/resources/adobe-experience-platform-mini-programs-sdk/faq.md

 The following settings explain how settings between the SDK and your report suite should be aligned:

 * `analytics.offlineEnabled = true` ties to timestamp-required or timestamp-optional report suites
-* `analytics.offlineEnabled = false` ties to timestamp-forbidden or timestamp-optional report suites
+* `analytics.offlineEnabled = false` ties to timestamp-not-allowed or timestamp-optional report suites

 ### Contact Adobe Customer Care